 Reference to an article from web resources

-Author’s SURNAME, INITIALS, Year.
-Title [online].
+Author’s SURNAME, INITIALS., Year.
+Title of a work, article or other text.
+Title of electronic publication or website [online].
 (Edition).
 Place of publication, Publisher (if ascertainable).
 Available from: URL [Access date].

 Reference to a PhD thesis, master or bachelor thesis

 Author’s SURNAME, INITIALS., Year.
 Title.
 Type of thesis.
 Place of publication: Publisher.